 - In May 2013, a Naming Rights Agreement with Levi Strauss & Co.
 (Levi's) was approved.
 The name of the Stadium is "Levi's Stadium".
 The naming rights agreement calls for Levi's to pay a total of \$154.2 million to the Stadium Authority over a 20-year period.
 The agreement requires the Stadium Authority to hold at least 36 "Major Events" (with 25,000+ attendees) every three contract years.
 The Second Amendment to the Stadium Management Agreement states that ManagementCo would pay the Stadium Authority as liquidated damages the amount owed by the Stadium Authority to Levi's® in the event the required number of events is not met.
-As of March 31, 2020, the Stadium Authority has received \$40.6 million in naming rights revenue. - Stadium Builders Licenses (SBLs) entitle the license holder to priority rights to buy tickets for events at Levi's Stadium.
-The total value of the currently active SBL holders' licenses is \$531.7 million.
-Through March 31, 2020, \$458.9 million in SBL principal payments have been collected.
+As of March 31, 2021, the Stadium Authority has received \$47.6 million in naming rights revenue. - Stadium Builders Licenses (SBLs) entitle the license holder to priority rights to buy tickets for events at Levi's Stadium.
+The total value of the currently active SBL holders' licenses is \$559.9 million.
+Through March 31, 2021, \$497.3 million in SBL principal payments have been collected since inception.
 This is due in part to a number of SBL holders paying off or prepaying a large portion of their SBL, and defaulted SBLs being resold at full price.
-In addition to SBL collections, the Stadium Authority has collected over \$55 million in interest from license holders who financed their SBLs. - The Stadium Authority generated \$24.8 million in lease revenue during the NFL season and a \$2.7 million net loss associated with hosting non-NFL events for the fiscal year ended March 31, 2020. - The Stadium Authority collected a 10% surcharge on the price of admission to all NFL games during the year ending March 31, 2020, which totaled \$8.4 million.
-Also recognized during the fiscal year was \$735,000 in non-NFL event ticket surcharge, which is calculated based on a \$4 per ticket surcharge for all ticketed non-NFL events.
+In addition to SBL collections, the Stadium Authority has collected over \$62.6 million in interest from license holders who financed their SBLs since inception. - The Stadium Authority generated \$17.3 million in lease revenue during the NFL season and a \$510 thousand net loss associated with hosting non-NFL events for the fiscal year ended March 31, 2021. - The Stadium Authority collects a 10% surcharge on the price of admission to all NFL games and a \$4 per ticket surcharge for all ticketed non-NFL events.
+There were five regular season NFL games held at Levi's Stadium during fiscal year March 31, 2021; however, they were absent of any fans and, therefore, no tickets revenues were recognized.
+Additionally, there was no Non-NFL events in fiscal year 2021.